In swing-state Pennsylvania, a Latino-majority city embraces a chance to sway the 2024 election

 Political candidates are taking notice of Reading’s economic and political power.
 The 2020 presidential election in Pennsylvania was decided by about 82,000 votes, and — according to the Pew Research Center — there are more than 600,000 eligible Latino voters in the state.

-It's true that Reading still leans mostly Democratic.
-But the Trump campaign doesn't want to miss out on the opportunity to turn it around.
-It recently teamed up with the Republican National Committee and Pennsylvania GOP to open a "Latino Americans for Trump" office in a red-brick building near the Democratic mayor's downtown office.
+It’s true that Reading still leans mostly Democratic — Biden crushed Trump in the city by a margin of about 46 percentage points in 2020 .
+But the Trump campaign doesn’t want to miss out on the opportunity to turn it around.
+It recently teamed up with the Republican National Committee and Pennsylvania GOP to open a “Latino Americans for Trump” office in a red-brick building near the Democratic mayor’s downtown office.

 Moran has made a plea to Biden and other Democrats to take notice and visit Reading before the election.
 It’s crucial, he says.